-The Neuro-Ophthalmology Division offers an unfunded one-year International Fellowship in the study of neuro-ophthalmology.
+The Joint Stein/Doheny Neuro-ophthalmology Division offers an funded one-year International Fellowship in the study of neuro-ophthalmology.
 The international fellowship prepares graduates for careers in academic ophthalmology with an emphasis on ischemic and inflammatory diseases of the optic nerve, optic nerve tumors and hereditary optic neuropathies.
 The international fellow is expected to obtain a UCLA J-1 Visa and permission from the California Medical Board to participate in clinical activities through its Section 2111 program.
 The international fellow must speak English well enough to communicate independently with patients and staff.
 The international fellow must maintain health and repatriation insurance and have adequate funds to cover living expenses for the year.

 Program Description: The International Fellowship in Neuro-Ophthalmology Research is a research fellowship.
 Eighty percent of the fellow's time is spent in neuro-ophthalmology research.
 The combined interests of the fellowship preceptor and the international fellow determine subject areas for study.
 Twenty percent of the fellow's time is spent in incidental patient care related to the research program.
 Applicants should be proficient in the evaluation and management of patients with neuro-ophthalmologic disorders before commencing the fellowship.
 One year of protected research time permits the fellow to start and end one or several meaningful research projects without the demands and distractions of patient care.
 Applicants must demonstrate a commitment to academic ophthalmology and have plans for using the fellowship training after returning home.
 At the completion of training, the Stein Eye Institute issues an International Fellowship certificate.